merillium/filter-suspicious-players/README.md

 python3 download_and_preprocess.py --year 2015 --month 1 --source lichess-open-database
 ```

 The `download_and_preprocess.py` script downloads the `.pgn.zst` file corresponding to the month and year specified, decompresses the `.pgn` file, and creates the `lichess_downloaded_games` directory to which both files are saved.
 Then the script preprocesses the `.pgn` file and extracts relevant features, creates the `lichess_player_data` directory, to which a `.csv` file is saved.
-By default, all raw files in the `lichess_downloaded_games` directory are then deleted because they are typically large and not needed after preprocessing.
+By default, exploratory plots are generated, and then all raw files in the `lichess_downloaded_games` directory are deleted because they are typically large and not needed after preprocessing.
 (This process can be streamlined by directly reading from the decompressed `.pgn` file instead of first saving it)

 ### Model Description
 This is a simple statistical model that flags players who have performed a certain threshold above their expected performance under the Glicko-2 rating system.
 The expected performance takes into account each player's complete game history and opponents in the span of the training data.
 The thresholds are initialized to default values, and then adjusted separately for each 100 point rating bin in the training data.